 - The deck runs cheap ice because it´s not very rich, but the ice does its job very well.
 You want to have enough money left over for snares and complete image.

-- Usually you want the remote to be taxing in terms of cards and remotes to be taxing in terms of credits.
+- Usually you want the remote to be taxing in terms of cards and centrals to be taxing in terms of credits.
 Kakugos and border controls most often go in the remote.

 - Hokusai is often good in the remote, but especially great for centrals where you expect the runner to skip access due to cards like diversion of funds or stargate.
 Definitely get this on a central against apoc to snipe that apoc.